wikiZ/RedGuard/README.md

 {"360.net":"http://127.0.0.1:8080","360.com":"https://127.0.0.1:4433"}
 ```

-It is not difficult to see from the above slice that 360.net corresponds to the proxy to the local port 8080, 360.com points to the local port 4433, and corresponds to the difference in the HTTP protocol used.
-In the subsequent online, you need to pay attention to the protocol of the listener.
-The type needs to be consistent with the one set here, and set the corresponding HOST request header.
+It is not difficult to see from the above slice that 360.net is proxied to the local port 8080, 360.com is proxied to the local port 4433, and the HTTP protocol used is also different.
+In actual use, it is necessary to pay attention to the protocol type of the listener.
+Consistent with the settings here, and set the corresponding HOST request header.

 ![image.png](https://github.com/wikiZ/RedGuardImage/raw/main/1656309543334.jpg)